11/26/10

 Climate change, melting glaciers, rising sea levels, dissolving coral reefs, poisoned and depleting watersheds, deforestation, disappearing species, ocean dead zones, diminishing ecosystems due to higher temperatures, the increasing concentrations of atmospheric carbon dioxide, extreme weather and war events, numerous forms of social, political, economic & environmental disasters and corruptions . . . are some examples of the decay of our culture and the natural environment.
 These are symptomatic of the desacralization of the natural world.
 Visit What is Missing.

-I am personally experiencing the threat of an environmentally devastating gas drilling process, horizontal hydraulic fracturing, which threatens at any time soon to come into the area in which I live: New York's Finger Lakes area.
-If drilling is permitted by the State of New York (and it is being contested by scientists, physicians, environmentalists, economists, and many many residents) large bodies of fresh water will be poisoned, and with that organic farms, wine making vineyards, fishing, many forms of tourism, and entire communities will be destroyed.
-We will be living in an Industrial Wasteland.
-Our already fragile ozone layer will be compromised even more.
+On December 17, 2014, under tremendous pressure from environmentalists, scientists, doctors, economists, etc., Gov. Cuomo announced that he would Ban hydrofracking in NY State.
+At the time I created this project I was personally experiencing the threat of an environmentally devastating gas drilling process known as horizontal hydraulic fracturing, which could have been permitted at any time in the State of New York and the area in which I live known as the Finger Lakes area.
+If drilling would have been permitted by the State of New York (and it has been contested by increasing number of peer reviewed studies by scientists, physicians, environmentalists, economists, and protested by many many residents including myself) large bodies of fresh water could have been poisoned, and with that organic farms, wine making vineyards, fishing, many forms of tourism, and entire communities would have been destroyed.
+We would have been living in an Industrial Wasteland.
+Our already fragile ozone layer is constantly being compromised by fracking in .
 Climate Change will manifest in even more violent forms than Hurricane Sandy.

-I have created a website that deals with all this at the NY state level.
-NoToHdrofracking.blogspot.com It includes a series of five anti-fracking photographic projects entitled The Hydrofracking Suite which I created specifically for it.
+I created a website that deals with all this at the NY State level.
+NoToHdrofracking.blogspot.com It includes a series of five anti-fracking photographic projects entitled The Hydrofracking Suite which I created specifically for the website.
 And I have recently added these two related web pages to this project: The Departing Landscape.
+I highly recommend Sandra Steingraber's work on these issues, and for more general national coverage visit EcoWatch.com.

 We humans share a fragile, interdependent relationship with the natural world and each other, and yet most evidence suggests we have - to a terrifying degree - separated ourselves from nature, each other and what’s best in ourselves.
 As a consequence (read Bill McKibben’s book Eaarth and visit his website 350.org) the natural world is in a serious state of decline: Nature is leaving us; we now are living in a "departing landscape."